 Monotonous Boring or Tedious Synonyms

 Repetition can be boring and an article that reads out in a monotonous tone can indeed be extremely tedious.
 This is the very reason why as a writer we often find a need for a similar word to replace another word in order to bring new excitement to our work.
+We require an almost constant supply of unique synonyms.

 A synonym is a word or phrase that is used to replace a similar term and it can sparkle up a ho hum article like glitter falling onto a blank sheet of paper.
 If you are busy searching in the cobweb recesses of your mind for another word for boring, tiresome, or tedious you have come to the right place.
 Get ready to be bored right out of your mind.